geb/geb/CONTRIBUTING.md

 You will then find the compiled HTML in the `doc/manual/build/asciidoc` directory.

-Note that all snippets in the manual are imported from the tests of the `:doc:manual-snippets` subproject.
+Note that all snippets in the manual are imported from the tests of the `:doc:manual-snippets` and `:doc:manual-snippets:real-browser` subprojects.
 This is to make them executable and be able to check that they are working with current Geb code in an automated manner.

 ### The API reference